 The initial effects of drinking alcohol will result in the feelings of wellbeing, euphoria, enhanced mood, relaxation, loss of inhibitions, and decreased reflex actions and motor coordination.
-The effects of alcohol are dose-dependent.
 Many individuals experience mild stimulation with very small doses of alcohol, whereas the central nervous system depressant effects begin to occur at moderate to high doses.5

 Risk Factors for Developing AUD

 The path that individuals transverse from social alcohol use to the development of AUD is not uniform.
 Typically, individuals begin drinking alcohol socially and may increase their use in order to deal with stress, socialize, or even resort to alcohol as a substitution for companionship.
+Some may even drink alcoholic energy drinks for a caffeine boost.
 Since repeated use of alcohol is reinforcing for some individuals, a significant number of people may be at risk of developing alcohol use disorders.

 APA and the National Institute on Drug Abuse (NIDA) have listed the risk factors that can increase the potential that an individual will develop an AUD.
 Although the presence of any of these risk factors does not guarantee that an individual will develop any specific condition, some risk factors are associated with a more salient probability of developing a specific type of disorder.
 Having more than one of the following risk factors can substantially increase the risk of developing a specific disorder:6